cchesser/java-perf-workshop/docs/content/docs/jmc/threads.md

     Find the computation and latency events in your application.
 ---

-The __Threads__ page provides a snaphost of all threads in our application, and we can use it to acquire information about computation and latency events.
+The __Threads__ page provides a snapshot of all threads in our application, and we can use it to acquire information about computation and latency events.

 ![](/jmc/threads_page.png)